Basilica of the National Shrine of the Immaculate Conception: Patronage of the Immaculate Conception

-Construction (20th Century)
+Construction (20th century)

-Bishop Thomas Joseph Shahan, the fourth rector of The Catholic University of America in Washington, proposed the construction of a national shrine to commemorate the Immaculate Conception in the country's capital.
+Bishop Thomas Joseph Shahan, the fourth rector of the Catholic University of America in Washington, D.C., proposed the construction of a national shrine to commemorate the Immaculate Conception in the country's capital.
 Bishop Shahan took his appeal to Pope Pius X on August 15, 1913.

 Shahan received the pope's enthusiastic support and personal contribution of US$400 (US$11,681 in 2022, adjusted for inflation).
 Shahan returned to the United States and persuaded the board of trustees of The Catholic University of America to donate land at the southwest corner of the campus for his shrine.

 In January 1914, Shahan published the first issue of Salve Regina, a newsletter meant to stir enthusiasm for his project.
 He wrote that the shrine would be a "monument of love and gratitude, a great hymn in stone as perfect as the art of man can make it and as holy as the intentions of its builders could wish it to be."
 His newsletter was circulated to dioceses throughout the country and financial donations began to pour into Washington.
 In 1915, Shahan appointed Father Bernard McKenna of Philadelphia as first director of the national shrine.
 Shahan oversaw the construction of the shrine until his death on March 9, 1932.
-His are the only remains interred at the basilica/national shrine.
+His are the only remains interred at the basilica.

 By 1919, Shahan and McKenna chose architectural drawings by the Boston firm of Maginnis & Walsh for construction of the national shrine.
 Initially, they considered a traditional Neo-Gothic architectural style, but Shahan opted instead for a Byzantine Revival–Romanesque Revival design.
 On May 16, 1920, Archbishop Giovanni Bonzano, Apostolic Nuncio to the United States of America, celebrated Mass and blessed the site of the future National Shrine.
 On September 23, 1920, Cardinal James Gibbons, archbishop of Baltimore, blessed the foundation stone.
 More than 10,000 people attended the Mass, including ambassadors, government officials, and military officers.
-On April 20, 1924, the first public mass ever offered at the shrine was held in the unfinished Crypt Church.
+On April 20, 1924, the first public Mass ever offered at the shrine was held in the unfinished Crypt Church.
 In 1932, the death of Bishop Shahan and the Great Depression halted the construction above the completed Crypt Church level.
 The beginning of American involvement in World War II stalled plans even further, and construction was not resumed until 1954.

 After the war, in 1953, American bishops under the leadership of John Noll, archbishop ad personam of Fort Wayne, and Patrick O'Boyle, archbishop of Washington, pledged to raise the funds necessary to complete the Great Upper Church of the national shrine.
 On November 15, 1954, work was resumed on building the shrine, and on November 20, 1959, thousands of Catholics gathered with the bishops for the dedication of the Great Upper Church.